-CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, PSL Research University, Sorbonne Universités, UPMC, 24 rue Lhomond, 75005 Paris, France.
+CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, PSL Research University, Sorbonne Universités, UPMC, 24 rue Lhomond, 75005 Paris, France (Received 10 June 2016; published 2 November 2016)

-Fractional Brownian motion is a self-affine, non-Markovian and translationally invariant generalization of Brownian motion, depending on the Hurst exponent H. Here we investigate fractional Brownian motion where both the starting and the end point are zero, commonly referred to as bridge processes.
-Observables are the time $t{+}$ the process is positive, the maximum m it achieves, and the time $t{\rm max}$ when this maximum is taken.
-Using a perturbative expansion around Brownian motion $(H = \frac{1}{2})$ , we give the first-order result for the probability distribution of these three variables, and the joint distribution of m and $t{max}$ .
-Our analytical results are tested, and found in excellent agreement, with extensive numerical simulations, both for $H > \frac{1}{2}$ and $H < \frac{1}{2}$ .
-This precision is achieved by sampling processes with a free endpoint, and then converting each realization to a bridge process, in generalization to what is usually done for Brownian motion.
+Fractional Brownian motion is a self-affine, non-Markovian, and translationally invariant generalization of Brownian motion, depending on the Hurst exponent H. Here we investigate fractional Brownian motion where both the starting and the end point are zero, commonly referred to as bridge processes.
+Observables are the time t+ the process is positive, the maximum m it achieves, and the time t{max} when this maximum is taken.
+Using a perturbative expansion around Brownian motion ($H = \frac{1}{2}$), we give the first-order result for the probability distribution of these three variables and the joint distribution of m and t{max} .
+Our analytical results are tested and found to be in excellent agreement, with extensive numerical simulations for both $H > \frac{1}{2}$ and $H < \frac{1}{2}$.
+This precision is achieved by sampling processes with a free end point and then converting each realization to a bridge process, in generalization to what is usually done for Brownian motion.